csumphan/react-loader-test/README.md

 Some important things I add to my webpack config were loaders.
 The loaders help process files that are not vanilla javascript, such as the es6/es7 files and css files.

 I also added `html-webpack-plugin` to put the built javascript into the `index.html` file in the public folder.
+I also used another plugin called `clean-webpack-plugin`, to clean out the build folder before every build.

 I also added webpack's dev server and configured it in the config file to run on `localhost:8080`